-Leaders in Paris to call for protecting children online
+Leaders in Paris call for protecting children online

+“We call upon all governments, online service providers and relevant organizations to stand up for children’s rights in the digital environment,” it said.

+Signatories include Amazon, Google and YouTube, Facebook and Instagram’s parent company Meta, Microsoft, Snapchat and Twitter.
+The call has also been joined by eight nations including France, Italy, Argentina, Jordan and Morocco — although not the United States.

-The Elysee said about 450 participants are expected at the three-day summit that opens Thursday, while 15,000 others will attend online.
-The summit brings together world leaders, CEOs, NGOs and others to discuss global issues such as climate, the COVID-19 pandemic and the digital transition.
+About 30 heads of state and government and U.S. Vice-President Kamala Harris were participating in the Paris Peace Forum that opened Thursday.
+The summit, organized both in person and online, brings together world leaders, CEOs, NGOs and others to discuss global issues such as climate, the COVID-19 pandemic and digital transition.

-Macron is to chair a session closed to the press in order to make “joint commitments” on how to make the internet safer for children, a French official said.

-The call will mark a “starting point” on taking concrete action including enforcing parental control on digital tools, protecting children from inappropriate content and preventing cyber-stalking, prostitution and child pornography, the official said.

-A senior U.S. administration official suggested the United States will join the call, stressing that the country plays “a prominent role because our companies are so dominant in this space and our government has a prominent voice.”
+Macron chaired the session about children’s rights in the presence of YouTube CEO Susan Wojcicki.

+“We must regulate contents and authorization tools so that an 8-year-old, a 10-year-old, a 15-year-old child ... cannot be exposed to all contents without rules,” Macron said.
+That must go via parental control installed by default on some tools, he said.
+He also insisted on the need for educating children about the risks of social media.

-Macron, Harris, EU Commission President Ursula Von Der Leyen and Canadian Prime Minister Justin Trudeau will also attend a public panel or regulating the digital domain, along with Microsoft president Brad Smith, Youtube CEO Susan Wojcicki and Amazon senior vice president Russel Grandinetti.
+Macron, Harris, EU Commission President Ursula Von Der Leyen and Canadian Prime Minister Justin Trudeau also participated in another roundtable on regulating the digital domain, along with Microsoft president Brad Smith.
+Harris announced that the U.S. is joining the Paris Call launched in 2018 to improve security and better regulate cyberspace.

-Children rights’ advocates have for years urged internet giants to take action to better protect children.
+Children’s rights advocates have for years urged internet giants to take action to better protect children.

-Revelations last month from whistleblower Frances Haugen showing internal Facebook studies of the harm of Instagram on teenagers only intensified parent's concerns about the popular photo sharing app.
+Revelations last month from whistleblower Frances Haugen about internal Facebook studies on the harm of Instagram on teenagers intensified parents’ concerns about the popular photo sharing app.

+Justine Atlan, head of “E-Enfance,” a group advocating the protection of children on the internet, participated in the Paris Peace Forum.

+“We can build a lot of tools ... but all these functionalities are useless because children lie about their age.
+For me, this is the big issue,” she said.
+“That’s why I think we all need to work together and find solutions.”

-Nora Fraisse, head of a French association fighting school bullying, on Thursday praised “a key moment” because it puts “international pressure” on internet giants.
+Nora Fraisse, head of a French association fighting school bullying, praised “a key moment” that puts “international pressure” on internet giants.

 Fraisse founded “Marion La Main Tendue” (“Marion The Outstretched Hand”) after her daughter, Marion, committed suicide at the age of 13 because she was being harassed at school.